Mandatory Off-Duty Training Sample Clauses

 AutoNDA by SimpleDocs

 Mandatory Off-Duty Training.
 The City may require that employees attend periodic training up to forty (40) hours per year.
-Training sessions may be conducted in up to one forty (40) hour block of time once per year, or may be scheduled in smaller increments of time, not to exceed twenty (20) hours in a six-month period of time.
+Training sessions may be conducted in up to one forty (40) hour block of time once per year, or may be scheduled in smaller increments of time, not to exceed twenty (20) hours per the bi-annual shift signup period.
 Training will be scheduled with enough advance notice to coincide with the biannual shift and vacation signup.
 These training sessions shall be in addition to any training which BOEC offers to employees on a voluntary basis.
+25.7.1 At the time of each biannual shift sign-up, the City may post the training classes that will be held within that six

 Mandatory Off-Duty Training for part-time employees under this program shall be paid at straight time.
 However, the bureau will attempt to schedule mandatory training during the part-time employee’s shift as much as possible.